ryudokung/Project-0/project-context.md

 ### 2. Game Engine Architecture (Decoupled Systems)
 - **Architecture:** Refactored the frontend into a "Game Engine" pattern using a global **Event Bus** (`EventBus.ts`) and **Singleton Systems** (e.g., `ExplorationSystem.ts`).
+- **YAML Blueprint System (Data-Driven Engine):** Transitioned the backend from hardcoded templates to a YAML-based Blueprint system.
+    - **Single Source of Truth:** All game content (Node types, Strategic Choices, Enemy stats, Rarity tiers) is defined in `backend/blueprints/*.yaml`.
+    - **Dynamic Loading:** The `BlueprintRegistry` loads these files on startup, allowing for rapid content iteration without recompiling the Go binary.
+    - **Engine Consistency:** Ensures that procedural generation and node resolution always use synchronized metadata, preventing "Failed to resolve choice" errors.
 - **Core Components:**
     - **Event Bus (`EventBus.ts`)**: Acts as the central nervous system.
 Components and systems communicate via asynchronous events, reducing direct dependencies and preventing "prop drilling".
     - **Singleton Systems**: Domain-specific logic (e.g., `ExplorationSystem`, `CombatSystem`) is encapsulated in standalone classes.
 These systems manage their own internal state and interact with the backend, emitting events when data changes.